Harness Hill-Climbing: Eval-Driven Iterative Improvement of Agent Harnesses¶

 - Held-out validation: run a final check on a task set that never touched the tuning loop before promoting a harness change

-- Monitor production: treat eval score as a leading indicator; production outcomes are ground truth
+- Monitor production: treat the eval score as a leading indicator; production outcomes are ground truth

 Hill-climbing finds a local optimum, not a global one — if the baseline sits in a poor region of configuration space, iteration converges to the nearest local peak.
 Three further conditions degrade the loop:

-- Benchmark cost exceeds benefit: Building a graded task suite takes significant effort.
+- Benchmark cost exceeds benefit: building a graded task suite takes real effort.
 For narrow-scope agents, ad-hoc prompt editing reaches good-enough performance faster.

-- Component interdependencies: Single-variable iteration assumes harness components are approximately orthogonal.
-When prompt phrasing, tool descriptions, and reasoning budget interact, changing one variable masks or amplifies effects of another.
+- Component interdependencies: single-variable iteration assumes harness components are approximately orthogonal — where they are not, isometric harness ablation ranks per-subsystem contribution instead.
+When prompt phrasing, tool descriptions, and reasoning budget interact, changing one variable masks or amplifies the effects of another.

-- Benchmark-to-production drift: The eval suite is a snapshot.
-If production workload shifts after tuning, the optimized configuration may degrade on new task types — see Incident-to-Eval Synthesis.
+- Benchmark-to-production drift: the eval suite is a snapshot.
+If the production workload shifts after tuning, the optimized configuration may degrade on new task types — see Incident-to-Eval Synthesis.

 The hill-climbing loop depends on isolating variables.
-Changing system prompt wording and tool descriptions in the same iteration conflates two signals — you cannot attribute a score delta to either change specifically.
+Changing system prompt wording and tool descriptions in the same iteration conflates two signals — you cannot attribute a score delta to either change.

 Single-variable changes make rollback unambiguous; multi-variable changes require untangling which component caused the regression.
-Same principle as incremental verification: small, checkpointed steps, each independently reversible.
+Same principle as incremental verification: small, checkpointed steps, each reversible.
+Persist each accepted baseline in the benchmark-snapshots table of the quality score rubric so a later regression has a date-stamped configuration to revert to.

 Hill-climbing is an eval-mediated version of the continuous agent improvement loop — that loop uses human observation; hill-climbing substitutes measurement.
 Use continuous improvement to identify which component to target, then hill-climbing to find the best configuration.